Sacred Defense cinema

 Holy Defense cinema (سینمای دفاع مقدس) refers to a genre of Iranian films that deals with various aspects of the Iran-Iraq war of 1980–1988.
 Although little noticed in the West, the genre has produced more than 200 movies, including some critical and commercial hits.
 Some of Iran's most noted directors have engaged with the genre, among them Ebrahim Hatamikia, Mohsen Makhmalbaf, Majid Majidi and Kamal Tabrizi.
 Hatamikia is one of the most prolific and successful proponents of the genre.

 In 2007, Iranian war cinema retrospectives were curated by Pedram Khosronejad and held in New York and at the Barbican Centre in London.
-The first comprehensive academic study in the West was published in 2012: Iranian Holy Defence Cinema: Religion, Martyrdom and National Identity by Pedram Khosronejad.
+The first comprehensive academic study in the West was published in 2012: Iranian Holy Defence Cinema: Religion, Martyrdom and National Identity by Khosronejad.